Close Menu

 • Scanning your teeth and taking an impression or bite registration of the teeth

-• Visualizing the bit by bit straightening process in the computer by orthodontists or dentists
+• Visualizing the bit-by-bit straightening process in the computer by orthodontists or dentists

 • Making the series of aligners on the casts with 3-D printing